Miami Beach City Commission Extends Curfew, Causeway Closures

 MIAMI (CBSMiami) – The Miami Beach City Commission has voted to extend the entertainment district curfew and causeway closures.

-Commissioners gathered virtually Sunday to vote on the extension of the emergency declaration issued Saturday as a response to the unruly spring break crowds on South Beach.READ MORE: Institutions Find Women Could Be Bearing Brunt Of COVID Pandemic Layoffs
+Commissioners gathered virtually Sunday to vote on the extension of the emergency declaration issued Saturday as a response to the unruly spring break crowds on South Beach.READ MORE: Better Put On Your Sherlock Holmes Hat For The 'Art Heist Experience' At The Arsht Center & The Broward Center For The Performing Arts

 The nightly curfews for Ocean Drive, Collins Avenue, Washington Avenue and Espanola Way from 5 through 16 Streets last from 8 p.m. until 6 a.m.